The James Whale Orchestra

-The JWO combines a small group of live soloists with sampled instruments to create a new kind of orchestra with an almost unlimited potential.
+The JWO combines a group of live soloists with sampled instruments to create a new kind of orchestra with an almost unlimited potential.
 Probably at some point we’ll write a blog article about how sample instruments work but for now just think of it as lots of computer hardware humming away – a bIt like this:

 So whilst we might just have 3 live soloists, we can have 300 ‘virtual’ players in our backing orchestra if we want and they can play just about any instruments we can think of.
 And that means they can make a big big sound, Whereas before you needed to go into a concert hall to enjoy a symphony orchestra playing a big soundtrack in front of a movie, the JWO can do it anywhere that there is a screen and a sound system.
-And it comes at a fraction of the cost.
-And even Goldie Hawn is amazed.

-WHO IS JAMES WHALE?
+WHO WAS JAMES WHALE?